Initiatives

 #therubyinitiative

-Ruby is a Burmese Roofed Turtle (Batagur Trivittata) from Myanmar, which is currently a country of civil war amongst its people.
-She is one of the rarest turtles currently in North America and her kind will soon become extinct.
+Ruby is a Burmese Roofed Turtle (Batagur trivittata) from Myanmar, a country engaged in an ongoing civil war.
+She is one of the rarest turtles currently in North America and might soon become extinct without intense conservation efforts to save her kind.
+In fact, Ruby is one of the very last of her kind.

-vildwerk. is grateful for the opportunity of shedding light to Ruby’s plight and her story in the hope of helping to establish an assurance colony of her species with hatchlings being re-wilded to Myanmar, so that this species can thrive in her native habitat in the wild.
+vildwerk. is grateful for the opportunity to shed light on Ruby’s plight and tell her story in hope of helping to establish an assurance colony of her species, with hatchlings eventually being re-wilded to Myanmar, so that this species can thrive in her native habitat in the wild.

-Thank you Wildlife Conservation Society, Turtle Conservancy and all of the other dedicated wildlife experts who fight – every single day – for her survival and her vital position in the circle of life and basis of our ecosystem.
+Thank you Wildlife Conservation Society, Turtle Conservancy, Re:Wild and all of the other dedicated wildlife experts who fight – every single day – for her survival and her vital position in the circle of life and a valued component of our ecosystem.
+Thank you to choreographer Joshua Beamish and Mara Galeazzi (Principal The Royal Ballet) for creating The Golden Turtle for vildwerk.

 #nameaturtle